Discover the 60 best souvenirs from Scotland that you can also buy on a budget… and what Scottish gifts you can buy for your pet!

 If you intend to visit Scotland in summer you’re definitely in for a surprise.
 The moors will be completely covered in pink and purple flowers.
 The Heather (Calluna Vulgaris) is a low-growing, evergreen kind of shrub that you will find everywhere in Scotland.

 Heather is an icon of Scotland and many people like to buy seeds so they can plant it at home.
-It’s another one of the budget Scottish souvenirs you can think of, but only after making sure you won’t get in trouble at the airport in your homeland.
+It’s another one of the budget Scottish souvenirs you can buy, but only after making sure you won’t get in trouble at the airport in your homeland.

 A Luckenbooth brooch is a Scottish heart-shaped brooch.
 It’s one of the Scotland souvenirs meant for the whole family because it has different meanings.
 This jewel is a traditional love token that people wear as a wedding brooch, or it can be given to a nursing mother.
 Some even pin it to a baby’s clothing to protect them from harm.

 The Luckenbooth brooches are typically made of silver and can be engraved or set with stones.
-Of course the most intricate designs will be very expensive but you can find some budget options.
+While the most intricate designs will be very expensive, you can also find some budget options.

 The motifs on the Luckenbooth brooch are similar to those you’ll find on the Irish Claddagh ring: they both use the heart and the crown!